 Atmospheric aluminum is greater in urban areas.

 Aluminum is transferred from soil to food supplies when the food is grown in acidic condition.
 Foods naturally high in aluminum include potatoes and spinach.
-Processed foods and dairy products may be high in aluminium if they contain aluminum-based food additives.
+Processed foods and dairy products may be high in aluminum if they contain aluminum-based food additives.
 The use of aluminum cookware, utensils, and wrappings can also increase the amount of aluminum in food.
 Fortunately, aluminum is poorly absorbed through digestion (0.1% absorbed).

 Aluminum-containing adjuvants are used in certain vaccines to promote an immune response.
 Veterinary vaccines that contain aluminum include rabies, leptospirosis and Lyme.
-There is, however, research that shows aluminium can cause such health concerns as:
+There is, however, research that shows aluminum can cause such health concerns as: